a race with no finish line

 .

-Hiroshima - Trains, motorcycles, homemade flashcards, and shoulder pads; these are the tools I use to fulfill my obligations.
-My daily schedule is planned to the minute regarding work place, meals, transportation, even my own training regimen.
-These days, my life and work are perfectly entwined so its all the same.
-Central to keeping things organized is my trusty daily planner; which, I always carry inside my waterproof shoulder bag.
+Hiroshima - Trains, motorcycles, homemade flashcards, and shoulder pads; these are some of the tools I use to fulfill my obligations.
+My schedule is planned down to the minute regarding work site, meals, transportation, even my training regimen.
+These days, my life and work are perfectly entwined so everything's the same.
+Central to keeping it all organized is my trusty daily planner; which, I always carry inside my waterproof shoulder bag.

 .